Through thick and thin, pizza delivers

 Later this summer, Nico Candelora and his wife, Marzia, founders and owners for six years at Venice’s popular Ristorante San Marco, will fire up Pizza Gorda’s wood-burning pizza oven.

-“We sold Ristorante San Marco two years ago and wanted to move a little more south,” said Nico.
+“We sold Ristorante San Marco two years ago and wanted to move a little more south,” Nico said.
 “This is a great community, a charming location, and we didn’t see any other wood-oven pizzerias here.”

 Post a comment as